Roadshow on Bharat Tex 2024 in Coimbatore Evokes huge Response | www.lokmattimes.com

 Roadshow on Bharat Tex 2024 in Coimbatore Evokes huge Response

-New Delhi [India], November 27: A Mega Textile Show called Bharat Tex 2024 will be held in February 2024.
+New Delhi (India), November 28: A Mega Textile Show called as Bharat Tex 2024 will be held in February 2024.

-A Core Committee has been constituted to organize the event with Mr. Naren Goenka, Chairman, AEPC is Chairman and Bhadresh Dodhia, Chairman, SRTEPC is the Co-Chairman of this Committee.
+A Core Committee has been constituted to organize the event with Mr. Naren Goenka, Chairman, AEPC is the Chairman and Mr. Bhadresh Dodhia, Chairman, SRTEPC is the Co-Chairman of this Committee.

 SRTEPC (The Synthetic & Rayon Textiles Export Promotion Council ) organized a Roadshow on November 16 in association with other Textiles EPCs such as TEXPROCIL, PDEXCIL and HEPC at Hotel Le Meridian, Coimbatore to promote the event.